johnyjosh/VsoRollupItems/README.md

     "capacity" : 500
 }
 ```
-You can also add two othe optional parameters:
+You can also add two optional parameters that allow you to further customize the query filter criteria for the two tools.
+This is useful if you have other co-owners that operate within the same area paths and you want to skip processing their items to avoid collisions.
 ```
 "queryExtensionForRollup"     : "AND Source.[Custom.DeveloperContentOwner] NOT CONTAINS 'blah1' AND Source.[Custom.DeveloperContentOwner] NOT CONTAINS 'blah2'",
 "queryExtensionForProjection" : "AND [Custom.DeveloperContentOwner] NOT CONTAINS 'blah1' AND [Custom.DeveloperContentOwner] NOT CONTAINS 'blah2'"